miyamot0/datatracker-pwa/README.md

 - 0.3.0 - Add in support for importing evaluations from other cases
 - 0.3.1 - Support for backing up data to a remote location
 - 0.3.2 - Stable support for syncing data across folders
+- 0.4.0 - Stable beta build with docs and features included

 ## Features